![]() |

 My early retirement resulted from disability-related fatigue.
 As these things go my multiple sclerosis is mild, not visible, and not progressing.
 Ironically, I used to work for the Social Security Administration's disability program; the paper I later wrote about the politics of subjective disability evaluation is the most-visited page on this website.
 So far I've only written briefly about my experience on the other side.

-I have three children from two marriages -- two sons in their thirties, one teenage daughter.
-And a granddaughter!
+I have three children from two marriages -- a 20-something daughter and two sons in their 40s.
+And two granddaughters!

-No longer married, I'm back in the polyamory (honest non-monogamy) world; my 2001 essay about being a married anarchist needs an update.
+No longer married, I'm back in the world of ethical non-monogamy.
+The terms polyamory and relationship anarchy are generally consistent with my evolving relationships.
+My 2001 essay about being a married anarchist needs an update.

 Someday I'd like to abandon the Internet.
 Not yet.